jmcmeen/bioamla-hub/README.md

-# BioAMLA - BioAcoustics & Machine Learning Applications
+# BioAMLA - Bioacoustics & Machine Learning Applications

 The BIOAMLA project is a collection of resources for introductory topics in bioacoustics, sound processing, and machine learning.